Connect with others who understand.

 See answer

-Identifying the cause of new symptoms, such as arm pain or weakness, can be challenging if you’re living with multiple sclerosis (MS).
-Are your tired, achy, tingly arms and hands related to MS or something else entirely, like carpal tunnel syndrome?
+Identifying the cause of new symptoms, such as hand pain or weakness, can be challenging.
+Is your muscle weakness from multiple sclerosis (MS), or could it be something else, like carpal tunnel syndrome?

-Symptoms of carpal tunnel syndrome and MS can overlap, and it’s also possible to have both.
-But there are ways to tell whether your arm pain and weakness is more likely related to one condition than another.
-Read on to learn about carpal tunnel syndrome in MS and its causes, symptoms, and the treatment.
+Symptoms of carpal tunnel syndrome and MS can overlap, and it’s also possible to have both conditions at the same time.
+But there are ways to tell whether it’s more likely that your arm pain and weakness are related to one condition than another.
+Read on to learn about carpal tunnel syndrome, MS, and how to spot the differences.

 What Causes Carpal Tunnel Syndrome?

-Carpal tunnel syndrome is one of the most common nerve conditions, affecting about 3 percent to 6 percent of adults.
+Carpal tunnel syndrome is one of the most common nerve conditions.
+It affects about 3 percent to 6 percent of adults.

-There’s no one specific cause of carpal tunnel syndrome, but a variety of factors make you more likely to develop it.
-Risk factors of carpal tunnel syndrome include the following:
+There isn’t one specific cause of carpal tunnel syndrome, but several factors can raise your risk.
+Risk factors of carpal tunnel syndrome include:

 • Repetitive and frequent hand movements, such as typing